-US diplomats Donald Maynard and Kira Moriah spoke to UTS students this week, just as news about their President’s troops withdrawal from Syria was breaking.
+US diplomats Donald Maynard and Kira Moriah spoke to UTS students, just as news about their President’s troops withdrawal from Syria was breaking.
 As Travis Radford, Sidney Boen and Pat Fordham discovered, Foreign Service Officers were also caught off-guard.

 US President Donald Trump had withdrawn troops from North-Eastern Syria without consulting the Pentagon – but Donald Maynard was yet to know why.